 Garlic: this is lovely with a couple of crushed or roasted cloves of garlic in the sauce.
 Or a shake of garlic granules.

-Here's how to make this Spicy Sausage Pasta Bake:
+Here's how to make this Sausage Pasta Bake:

 ONE: Heat the oil in a large non-stick frying pan set over a medium heat.
 Add the sausages and, using a wooden spoon, break into small pieces.
 Fry for about 10-15 minutes, stirring occasionally, until deep golden-brown and crisp.